 Your to-do list:

-Invest a lot of time and resources to generate original content, measure what performs well, what doesn't, focus on top performing areas and grow them.
-With time you'll spend less and less resources on it, only tending to it here and there.
+- Invest a lot of time and resources to generate original content, measure what performs well, what doesn't, focus on top-performing areas and grow them.
+With time you'll spend less and fewer resources on it, only tending to it here and there.
 Moz’s TAGFEE code is a great tool for this.